unkobweb/Modelize/README.md

 ![npm](https://img.shields.io/npm/v/modelize-cli)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/modelize)
 # Modelize
-Modelize est un script NodeJS ayant pour but de transformer un fichier .sql ou une connexion vers une base de donnée en plusieurs modèle (un par table) pour différents ORM
+Modelize is a NodeJS script which allow you to transform a sql file or a database connexion into several models (one by table) for different ORM.

-## Disponibilité
+## Compatibility
-#### Fichier SQL
+#### SQL File
-- Syntaxe PostgreSQL
+- PostgreSQL syntax
-#### Base de donnée
+#### Databases
 - PostgreSQL
 - MariaDB / MySQL
 #### ORM